Feast is powered by Vocal.

 To learn more about Vocal, visit our resources.Show less

-Cooking together is a great, fun activity for small children, ideal for rainy days when you don't feel like venturing out.
+Cooking together is an exciting, fun activity for small children, ideal for those rainy days when you don't feel like venturing out.
 It's filled with sensory experiences and opportunities for learning, but it can have its pitfalls.
 These top tips are a recipe for success.

-Although knife handling is a great skill to learn, kitchen knives are heavy, sharp, and pointy, and should be kept well away from toddlers, particularly when you begin your cooking journey together.
+Although knife handling is a great skill to learn, kitchen knives are heavy, sharp and pointy, and should be kept well away from toddlers.
 A decent quality table knife, especially one with a slightly serrated edge, is ideal for fruits and most vegetables, and your little one can safely have a go at softer items such as bananas or mushrooms, too.
 Alternatively, invest in a child-safe knife such as a Kiddi Kutter which is serrated but not sharp or pointed.

 3. Child-safe Cupboard Locks